BrianInGermany/americansingermany/README.md

 **Community Rules:**
 1. Use your common sense.
-2. Check out #rules channel for details and any questions
+2. Check out #rules channel for details, questions or suggestions

 **See you in Slack!**